 The South Devon as a meat producer really began to achieve world-wide prominence during the 1960’s when weight-gain recording became popular and the breeds’ excellent performance became recognised.

-This distinctive breed of copper-red cattle can now be found the world over; thriving in the cold of Canada and the heat of Africa.
+This distinctive breed of copper-red cattle, (Black now features in the breed) can now be found the world over; thriving in the cold of Canada and the heat of Africa.

 First introduced to NZ in 1969 their role in cross breeding for beef herd improvement is now firmly established with studs nation-wide supplying bulls for this purpose.

 Their wonderful temperament make them easy to handle and work with, earning them the tag of ‘Gentle Giants’.

 Breed Name South Devon

 Coat Color Rich, medium red with copper tints or Fully Black

 Milk Yield Good